From 6 million to 1

-Jessica, aged 4, recently received a diagnosis of her rare condition.
+Jessica was one of the first children to receive a diagnosis of her rare condition from the 100,000 Genomes Project.
 Her diagnosis means a treatment could be recommended too.
-She took part in the 100,000 Genomes Project, together with her parents, at Great Ormond Street Hospital, part of the North Thames NHS Genomic Medicine Centre.
-All three donated a small sample of blood and their genomes were sequenced.
+She, together with each of her parents, donated a small sample of blood at Great Ormond Street Hospital and their genomes were sequenced.

 Bioinfomaticians analysed Jessica’s genome sequence to find the cause of her condition.
-Our lead rare disease bioinformatician, Dr Katherine Smith, explains how.
+Read on for how it worked.

-Out of the 67 variants, one was located in a gene listed in PanelApp as being linked to symptoms similar to Jessica’s.
+By using the gene panels in the app, researchers were able to find one variant as being linked to symptoms similar to Jessica’s.
 The name of this gene is SLC2A1.

 In Jessica’s genome, there is a deletion in one copy of her SLC2A1 gene.
 The deletion means that the protein can’t be made at all from that copy of the gene, so she doesn’t have enough in her body.